huandu/go-magicstring/README.md

 ## Performance

 Memory allocation is highly optimized for small strings.
 The maximum size of a small string is 18,408 bytes right now.
-It's the maximum memory span size, which is 18,432 bytes provided by `runtime.ReadMemStats()`, minus the size of magic string payload struct, which is 24 bytes right now.
+It's the maximum size of memory span classes, which is 18,432 bytes provided by `runtime.ReadMemStats()`, minus the size of magic string payload struct, which is 24 bytes right now.

 Here is the performance data running on my MacBook.